 3 Reasons to Host Your Own Wordpress Blog

-However, from a business perspective, not hosting your own material can have severe consequences.
+However, from a business perspective, not hosting your own material with a hosting platform that you own and have full control over can have severe consequences.
 If you’re looking to build a serious business online, you must host your own blog to maintain full ownership and control of it.

-The good news is that these days, with tons of competition, it's not expensive to host your own site, and you can do so for and pay hosting fees ranging around $10 to $15 a month.
-In fact, look for deals where you can pay for a full year all at once, which can help bring the cost of hosting down to less than $10 per month.
+The good news is that these days, with tons of competition, it's not expensive to host your own site, and you can do so by paying for an inexpensive hosting plan ranging around $10 to $15 a month.
+In fact, web hosting companies typically run regular sales up to 50% off or offer deals where you can pay for a full year all at once, which can help bring the cost of hosting down to less than $10 per month.